Generalized support vector regression: duality and tensor-kernel representation: Power series tensor-kernels

 \section{Power series tensor-kernels}

 In this section we consider reproducing kernel Banach spaces of complex analytic functions which are generated through power series.
 We show that, for such spaces, the corresponding tensor kernel, defined according to \eqref{eq:20150525b}, admits an explicit expression.
 We provide also representation formulas.
-In this section we assume, for simplicity, that $\varphi = (1/r)\abs{\cdot}^r$, therefore we address the support vector regression problem
+In this section we assume, for simplicity, that $\varphi = (1/r)\abs{\cdot}^r$, with $r=m/(m-1)$ for some even integer $m \geq 2$. therefore we address the support vector regression problem

 for a specific choice of the feature map \eqref{eq:20160226a}.

 We first need to set special notation for multi-index powers of complex vectors.
 Let $d\in \N$ with $d\geq 1$.
 We will denote the component of a vector $x \in \C^d$, by $x_t$, with $t \in \{1,\dots, d\}$.
 For every $x \in \C^d$ and every $\nu \in \N^d$ we set